Inclusive tourism makes good business sense

 72% of disabled customers are more likely to visit new places if they feel welcomed by staff or venues appears to care about accessibility.

-Making sure staff and managers in your venue are trained and confident in inclusive tourism will make a huge difference to your customer service.
+Make sure you train staff and managers and that they're confident in inclusive tourism.
+It will make a huge difference to your customer service.

-There are seven tutorials, each one last just over 16 minutes in total:
+Check out Purple's seven disability and customer service e-tutorials.
+Each one last just over 16 minutes in total:

-If you have any questions about our training programme, please email us at [email protected].
+Do you have any questions about our training programme?
+Please email us at [email protected].

 Read our good practice guides

-- Easy does it – covers all the basics of accessibility, and is full of simple low cost ideas to make your business more accessible
+This covers all the basics of accessibility, and is full of simple low cost ideas to make your business more accessible.

-- Accessible events guide – from key considerations, to parking, to communications, this guide will cover everything you need to think of to make your event accessible
+This guide will cover everything you need to think of to make your event accessible.

-You can download our guides on this pageor ask your Quality Tourism Advisor for physical copies.
+You can download our own guides on this page or ask your Quality Tourism Advisor for physical copies.

-Our Inclusive Tourism Manager is working hard on producing more tools, factsheets and information about how to make your business inclusive.
-From quick and easy changes that don’t break the bank, to big infrastructures changes and everything in between, there are so many things you can do to make your venue more welcoming!
+Our Inclusive Tourism Manager is working hard on content to make your business inclusive.
+Think of quick and easy changes that don’t break the bank, to big infrastructures changes and everything in between.
+There are so many things you can do to make your venue more welcoming!

-Talk to your Quality Tourism Advisor and Industry Relations Manager to discuss what options are viable for you, and keep your eyes peeled for updates coming from us!
+Talk to your Quality Tourism Advisor and Industry Relations Manager to discuss what options are viable for you.

 Other useful resources